mdabrowski1990/uds/docs/source/pages/knowledge_base/can.rst

 First Frame
 '''''''''''
-First Frame (FF) is used by CAN entities to indicate start of a diagnostic message transmission.
-First Frames are only used during a transmission of a segmented diagnostic messages that could not fit into a :ref:`Single Frame <knowledge-base-can-single-frame>`.
+First Frame (FF) marks the start of a segmented diagnostic message which could not fit into a :ref:`Single Frame <knowledge-base-can-single-frame>`.
-Number of payload bytes carried by FF is specified by :ref:`First Frame Data Length <knowledge-base-can-first-frame-data-length>` value.
+Payload length is given by :ref:`FF_DL <knowledge-base-can-first-frame-data-length>`.

 .. _knowledge-base-can-first-frame-data-length: